Travel n Tour

 Hidden issues

 Check with your hotel and travel agent for any other fees you may incur.
-These include state taxes, service fees, internet connection fees, and entrance fees (most Kuala Lumpur hotels charge internet access fees).
+These include state taxes, service fees, internet connection, and entrance fees (most Kuala Lumpur hotels charge internet access fees).
 You can also inquire with your hotel whether the service staff expects tips.

 Where to stay